 If you lose your wallet, you’ve also lost your valid photo ID.
 Having this as a backup while you wait for a replacement will solve some headaches.
 Please note that a photo of your driver’s license will not be accepted by a police officer during a traffic stop.
 Learn the 12 signs someone stole your identity.

 When heading to destinations outside the United States, former Green Beret, Sergeant Major (retired) Karl Erickson has many words of advice for travelers, including photocopying and photographing your passport.
 “This makes it a lot easier for you to go to the embassy and prove you are a U.S. citizen.”
 Find out why you should never throw out an expired passport.

 These days, most of us never leave home without our phone, but more and more we forget our wallet.
 You don’t want to be in a car without an insurance card in case of an accident.
 Even if you keep the proof in your car, is it the latest, up-to-date version?
 Plus: Having to dig through your glove compartment while dealing with physical injuries or emotional shakeups is no fun.
 Allstate list the states that digital copies of insurance are valid here.
 These are the things all smart homeowners do before going on vacation.

 Medical and dental insurance cards

-If you've ever accidentally given an expired insurance card or didn't have your card on hand for an emergency room visit, you know the unpleasant process of figuring out what the mix-up is, or worse: Having to explain the issue to billing agents trying to collect money you don't owe.
-If you just got hit with a massive bill you didn't expect, here are some secrets to lowering your medical bills.
+If you’ve ever accidentally given an expired insurance card or didn’t have your card on hand for an emergency room visit, you know the unpleasant process of figuring out what the mix-up is, or worse: Having to explain the issue to billing agents trying to collect money you don’t owe.
+Watch out for these red flags someone is spying on your phone.